seandepagnier/weatherfax_pi/Frontend2.md

-## FRONTEND 2
+# FRONTEND 2  v1.0.124

-This document is intended to assist plugin developers intending to convert their plugins to the new Plugin Manager system of tarballs and metadata.xml files deployed directly to Cloudsmith repositories that are accessed by OpenCPN Plugin Manager via Catalogs "master" and "beta" during installation.
+GOAL: Assist plugin developers to convert their plugins to the Plugin Manager system which
+1. Uses tarballs and metadata.xml files to store the necessary files and provide information.
+1. Deployed directly to Cloudsmith repositories
+1. That are accessed by OpenCPN Plugin Manager
+1. Via Options > Plugins > Plugin Manager Catalogs "master" and "beta" url in the metadata files
+1. during installation.
 We call this configuration "Frontend 2".
 This version is easier to configure.
 "Frontend 1" can be found in the current versions of Oesenc_pi and Vdr_pi.

-# KEEP EXISTING DIRECTORIES AND FILES
+## KEEP EXISTING DIRECTORIES AND FILES
 ----------------------------------------------------
 #### Important:
 1. Make these changes on a new branch "frontend2" or "ci" (if possible).
 1. Keep your currently working "master" branch intact.
-1. Create a new branch EG: git checkout -b frontend2 master
+1. Create a new branch EG: 'git checkout -b frontend2 master'
 1. Work in the new branch.

 #### Preparation: